GraemeMalcolm/ai-stuff/instructions/02-image-classification.md

 ## Learn more

 This simple app shows only some of the capabilities of the Custom Vision service.
-To learn more about what you can do with this service, see the [Computer Vision page](https://azure.microsoft.com/services/cognitive-services/computer-vision/).
+To learn more about what you can do with this service, see the [Custom Vision page](https://azure.microsoft.com/services/cognitive-services/custom-vision-service/).